saucelabs/saucectl-xcuitest-example/README.md

 ### Run XCUITest in Parallel

-`saucectl` supports running tests in parallel.
-It requires `shard` and `testListFile` settings.
+`saucectl` supports running tests in parallel by setting `shard` and `testListFile` in sauce config.
 Click [here](.sauce/sharding-config.yml) to check the details.

-There is a script to extract test classes in `DemoApp`.
+There is a script to extract test classes in `DemoApp` project build phase.
 So when you're building `DemoApp` in this example repo, it also generates a `DemoApp/test_classes.txt`.
 This file can be used for sharding XCUITest by concurrency.
-You can also set `testListFile` on demand.
+You can also create your own `testListFile` on demand.

 ```
 APP=DemoApp/build/Build/Products/Debug-iphoneos/DemoApp.app \